PythonicThoughtsSnippets/PythonicThoughtsSnippets.github.io/_posts/2020-04-30-PTS12-logging-library-wide-and-to-end-users_version_2.md

 ---
 _29.04.2020_ - [Download Code Snippet](https://github.com/PythonicThoughtsSnippets/PTS-Code-Snippets/blob/master/pts-12.py) - [Back to top](https://pythonicthoughtssnippets.github.io)

-I started using the [Python logging library](https://docs.python.org/3/library/logging.html) a couple of years ago, it is definitively a powerful lib, and I encourage you to embrace it in your code developments.
+I started using the [Python logging library](https://docs.python.org/3/library/logging.html) a couple of years ago; it is definitively a powerful lib, and I encourage you to embrace it in your code developments.

 There are countless web pages with *HowTo's* and tutorials explaining how to set a logging system for your Python one-file script.
-However, it is difficult to find places that explain how to set up the Python logging library application-wide, and how to properly integrate and share the `logging` in all your application modules comfortably.
+However, it is difficult to find places that explain how to set up the Python logging library to be used application-wide, and how to properly integrate and share the `logging` in all your application modules, comfortably.
 You can still find some examples on the web and in the [official documentation cookbook](https://docs.python.org/3/howto/logging-cookbook.html).
 The referred lack of tutorials is especially true if your project focuses on both library development and non-developer interface distribution.
 In these cases, it is necessary to set up the logging such that it provides a proper output when users are utilizing your application as a library and when users use it as stand-alone software.
-In the latter case, end-users will expect `.log` and/or `.debug` files with run records.
+In the latter case, end-users will expect `.log` and/or `.debug` files with the execution record.
 On the other hand, users of your libraries won't need such files, and almost certainly a message printed to the `sys.stdout` or `sys.stderr` suffices.
 So, the question remains on how to set up such difference interfaces properly.
-You will see that once configured, the set up looks quite apparent.
-But, honestly, it takes time to decompose the `logging` functionalities to a minimum set of operations that meets these requirements.
+You will see that once configured, the set up looks quite simple and apparent.
+But, honestly, it took me time to decompose the `logging` functionalities to a minimum set of operations that meets these requirements.
 For this logging configuration, we will make use of two main concepts: 1) global variables and 2) the fact that we can configure the `logging` dynamically.
 I will present the solution I currently using.
 Please share your thoughts if you have a different or better approach.

 ## Configuring the logger widely

-Let's go for it!
 Consider the following project structure:

 ```
 SampleProject/ # <- main repository folder